geewasbmwuhembawikvscach/how-to-work-with-people-to-create-things/README.md

 # how-to-work-with-people-to-do-things
 If you had the tools to build the best possible of all worlds, how would you use them right now?

+## What is 'the best of all possible worlds?'
+In a world without humans there is no such thing as 'best of all possible worlds.'
+In a world without humans, there is no 'best' because there is no one there judge or to prefer one thing over another.
+In a world without humans, the world just is as it is.

+In a world with humans, each of us has our unique experience of the world.
+In a world with humans, each of us has our own unique feelings, abilities, resources, and In the best of all possible worlds, each human would have the freedom, ability, and knowledge

+Isn't the world the world already the best possible of all worlds?

+## FAQ

 ## What is this thing?

 * This is a set of tools that humans can use to create a better world, here, now, with the resources we find around us.